YingVickyCao/PictureInPicture/README.md

 }
 ```

-# 8 Q: When press Home or Recents, go to PIP mode?
+# 8 Q: When activity go to PIP mode?

 A:
-Way 1 : Press Home or Recents
+Way 1 : when an activity is about to go into the background.
+(Depressed)

 ```java
 @Override